Paris — so much to see, so little time.

 If you only have a few days in the French capital, you’ll want to visit the main monuments and attractions.
 However, navigating the buses and metro — especially during the busy tourist season — can be overwhelming.
 It’s impossible to appreciate this majestic city when you’re spending half your time underground or worrying about which bus to take.

-This Paris self guided walking tour from the Arc de Triomphe to Notre Dame allows you to visit many of the city’s central attractions at your own pace, and doubles as an appetite builder for tonight’s fromage and crème brûlée.
-The tour can be done in 2 to 3 hours, but you can also make a day of it by stopping at the many museums, shops and galleries along the way.
+This Paris self-guided walking tour from the Arc de Triomphe to Notre Dame Cathedral allows you to visit many of the city’s central attractions at your own pace.
+The tour can be done in two or three hours, but you can also make a day of it by stopping at the many museums, shops and galleries along the way.

-Our Paris self guided walking tour starts at the Arc de Triomphe (Metro: Charles de Gaulle Etoile) in the 8th arrondissement.
-Gaze up at the 50 metre high iconic structure commissioned by Napoleon and inaugurated in 1836; if inspired, climb the stairs for a panoramic view across the capital (12 euros).
+Your walk begins at the epic Arc de Triomphe (Metro: Charles de Gaulle Etoile) in the 8th arrondissement.
+Gaze up at the 50-metre-high structure commissioned by Napoleon and inaugurated in 1836.
+If you’re feeling extra energetic, climb the stairs for a panoramic view across the capital (an entry fee applies).

-Stroll down the most famous boulevard in the world, the Avenue des Champs-Élysées.
-Today it’s very touristy and somewhat over-priced, but you can still window shop (or window lick as they say in French!) at the likes of Louis Vuitton or Hugo Boss.
+Stroll down Avenue des Champs-Élysées — possibly the most famous retail strip in the world.
+It’s very touristy and not cheap, but you can window shop (or ‘window lick’ as they say in French!) at the likes of Louis Vuitton, Hermès, Christian Dior and Hugo Boss.
 You’ll also pass by the famous Lido cabaret.

 Turn right onto Avenue Winston Churchill and you’ll find the Grand Palais on your right and Petit Palais on your left.
 Enter the Petit Palais (entry is free for the permanent collection) and stroll through this very ornate and airy fine arts museum.
 Enjoy the impressively high decorated ceilings and take a break at the pretty courtyard café.